Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Evaluation of transition densities

 \subsection{Computational aspects}

 The integral \eqref{eq:B-integral} may appear complicated, but it is straightforward to compute its Laplace approximation, for a given value of $\epsilon>0$.
-Here, we use the software \texttt{RTMB} (Template Model Builder for R), which is available on CRAN; see also \cite{Kristensen2016}.
-This requires a function (coded in \texttt{R}) which evaluates the negative logarithm of the integrand for given values of $b_1,\ldots,b_N$, after which the software automatically maximizes the integrand, computes the Hessian at the maximum, and combines this to yield the Laplace approximation \eqref{eq:Laplace}.
-For a scalar stochastic differential equation, the core user code consists of only a dozen lines; sample code accompanies this paper \cite{Thygesen_SDETMB}.
+Here, we use the software \texttt{RTMB} (Template Model Builder for R), which is available on CRAN; see also \citep{Kristensen2016}.
+This requires a function coded in \texttt{R} which evaluates the negative logarithm of the integrand for given values of $b_1,\ldots,b_N$, after which the software automatically maximizes the integrand, computes the Hessian at the maximum, and combines this to yield the Laplace approximation \eqref{eq:hatI}.
+For a scalar stochastic differential equation, the core user code consists of only a dozen lines, as is evident from the code that reproduces all results in this paper \citep{Thygesen_SDETMB}.

-Although a direct implementation of the integral \eqref{eq:B-integral} is feasible, it is inefficient from a computational point of view.
-The reason is that the term $\chi(b_1,\ldots,b_n)$ causes the Hessian of the log-density to be non-sparse, which implies that evaluation of the determinant, needed for the Laplace approximation, is computationally expensive.
+Although a direct implementation of the integral \eqref{eq:B-integral} is straightforward, it is inefficient from a computational point of view, so we do not detail the implementation (but see \cite{Thygesen_SDETMB}).
+The reason for this inefficienty is that the term $\chi(b_1,\ldots,b_n)$ causes the Hessian of the log-density to be non-sparse, which implies that evaluation of the determinant, needed for the Laplace approximation, is computationally expensive.
 The non-sparse component has low rank ($n$), so it is possible to address it analytically, but there are two more pragmatic approaches, as we will describe now.